DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-map-PLANNING.md

 	- [x] Cutscene: Enter the room for the first time
 	- [x] Inventory item: monitor
 	- [x] Entity: Kuro (a crow)
-	- [~] SET: more a proper foyer; grandiose, welcoming, but nothing specific happening in terms of personnel stations or equipment
+	- [x] SET: more a proper foyer; grandiose, welcoming, but nothing specific happening in terms of personnel stations or equipment
-		- [ ] Wall of rubble at N separating this room from 12
 12. `Castle hallway back`
 	- [x] Cutscene: Enter the room for the first time
 	- [x] Inventory item: needle (from phonograph)
 	- [x] Entity: Concierge (super nice suit, but like it's some kind of a scraggly werewolf)
 	- [x] Entity: mid-90s tall black stereo system (one of those big CD changer / cassette deck thingies)
-	- [~] SET: the "human" half of the foyer, logistically speaking
+	- [x] SET: the "human" half of the foyer, logistically speaking
 		- [x] Concierge desk with guestbook
-		- [ ] Wall of rubble at S separating this room from 11
 	- [x] PUZZLE NEEDED: use the serial terminal to fix the damaged digital entertainment system (which plays muzak in the foyer)
 13. `Throne room`
 	- [x] Cutscene: Enter the room for the first time